LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 5.6.1
+*Released*: 27 September 2024
+- Issue 51227: Add metric for number of rows used in editable grid

 ### version 5.6.0
 *Released*: 25 September 2024
 - Wire up onBlur for LookupCell